core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 to ensure message integrity and confidentiality.

 The application use case of DoC is inspired by DNS over HTTPS {{-doh}}
 (DoH).
-DoC, however, aims for the deployment in the constrained Internet of Things (IoT), which usually conflicts with the requirements introduced by HTTPS.
+DoC, however, aims for deployment in the constrained Internet of Things (IoT), which usually conflicts with the requirements introduced by HTTPS.
 Constrained IoT devices may be restricted in memory, power consumption,